 - Always take your water glass with you from table to table.
 Once you forget your glass there is no way to distinguish it from the others at the previous table.

 Are you a female entrepreneur in the making?
 The #UBMBA believes in a culture of participation and motivation to seize opportunities.
-You can learn more about the program here.
 Applications are now open for the Allstate Minority and Women Emerging Entrepreneurs Program, housed under the Center for Entrepreneurial Leadership.
 Get engaged with the community and consider joining NAWBO through the Buffalo Niagara chapter.

 Kimberly Behzadi is a second-year MBA student who specializes in digital content strategy and social media strategy.
 She’s a coffee addict, not by choice, but is a distance runner and Spartan Race competitor by choice.
 Her ideal date is always a fancy grilled cheese party with wine pairing.
 You can follow her Twitter at @ or connect on LinkedIn by mentioning this post.